Juankkar/Tortugas_La_Tahonilla/Results_TFG.md

 </p>

-<div style='text-align: justify'><strong><em>Figure 3.</strong></em> <em>Estimation of the lifecycle using the CCL for the loggerhead and green turtle</em>.</d>
+<p align='justify'><strong><em>Figure 3.</strong></em> <em>Estimation of the lifecycle using the CCL for the loggerhead and green turtle</em>.</p>

 ---

-<div style='text-align: justify'>After that, we did a Principal Component Analisis (PCA), in order to try to extract the maximun information of all the biometric variables.
-We chose the first 2 components because, together with each other, they explained ~98% of the variance, where the PC1 explained ~94% and the PC2 ~4%.</d>
+<p align='justify'>After that, we did a Principal Component Analisis (PCA), in order to try to extract the maximun information of all the biometric variables.
+We chose the first 2 components because, together with each other, they explained ~98% of the variance, where the PC1 explained ~94% and the PC2 ~4%.</p>

-<div style='text-align: justify'>We used the Pearson Correlation Test, to compare the PC, with the biometrics variables.
+<p align='justify'>We used the Pearson Correlation Test, to compare the PC, with the biometrics variables.
 All of them  were highly correlated and negatively with the first component.
 Meanwhile, the second component, the only variable with a respectful (but not high at all) level of negative correlation, was the weight.
-The size of the carapace for the second on the other hand were poorly positive correlated.
+The size of the carapace for the second on the other hand were poorly positive correlated.</p>

-<div style='text-align: justify'>This could mean that the PC1 would explain that the turtles that are growing in carapace size and also weight, are more in the left of the graph of the <strong>Figure 4</strong>.
-In this case when we put the results of the lifecycle, groups were formed and ordered coherently:
+<p align='justify'>This could mean that the PC1 would explain that the turtles that are growing in carapace size and also weight, are more in the left of the graph of the <strong>Figure 4</strong>.
+In this case when we put the results of the lifecycle, groups were formed and ordered coherently:</p>

 1. Hatchlings
 2. Juveniles (small and bigs)
 3. Subadults and
 4. Adults.

-<div style='text-align: justify'>The second component could mean that the ones in the positive frame of the PC2 axis, the juveniles turtles (small and big sizes), are growing in terms of carapace size.
-On the other hand, the ones in the negative, the hatchlings, subadults and adults seems to being growing in weight in this state.
+<p align='justify'>The second component could mean that the ones in the positive frame of the PC2 axis, the juveniles turtles (small and big sizes), are growing in terms of carapace size.
+On the other hand, the ones in the negative, the hatchlings, subadults and adults seems to being growing in weight in this state.</p>

 ---